steveschnepp/blog.pwkf.org/_posts/2023-05-21-rts-gamedev-series.md

 particular use case.
 {: .panel .info}

-I didn't know at first that writing that simple application would prove itfself much more complicated than anticipated.
+I didn't know at first that writing that simple application would prove itself much more complicated than anticipated.
 Yet it was a incredible learning experience.

 ## Learning 3D